Engagement opportunities

 Current regulatory investment tests

-We are currently consulting with industry on a Non-Network Options Report (NNOR) as part of the RIT-D for the Gold Creek Zone Capacity to explore non-network solutions such as battery storage or other innovative technology, to service significant new demand.
-Submissions for the Gold Creek Zone Capacity NNOR will close on the 28th November 2022.
+We are currently consulting with industry on a Non-Network Options Report (NNOR) as part of the RIT-D for City Centre 11kV Feeder Capacity to explore non-network solutions such as battery storage or other innovative technology, to service significant new demand.
+Submissions for the City Centre Capacity NNOR will close in March 2025.

 General feedback and suggestions